Stirring by Staring: Measurement Induced Chirality: Charge Transport: Bulk-Edge Decomposition

 We now turn to calculating the charge transport per measurement cycle in the Zeno limit with arbitrary $p$.
 The result is described in Fig. \ref{fig:analytic flow per cycle}.
 Since the bulk transport vanishes for any $p$, the flow will be still completely localized near the edge.
 Below, we exhibit an analytical formula for the flow, Eq. \eqref{eq:F final}, achieved using a bulk-boundary decomposition in the limit $L_y\rightarrow\infty$ (and verify it by direct numerical simulations of the dynamics on finite systems).
 The resulting dependence on $p$ is shown in Fig. \eqref{fig:analytic flow per cycle}, exhibiting a crossover behavior ranging from the integer transport at $p=1$ to no transport when $p=0$ (where the dynamics is trivial, since all hopping is blocked).

-We show how the edge flow can be decomposed into two contributions.
-The first contribution can be expressed entirely using bulk operators, while the second is supported only on the edge itself and can be calculated directly.
+We show how the edge flow can be written in terms of bulk operators.
+This correspondence between the bulk properties of the system and the charge transport on the edge provides both a direct, efficient method to calculate the flow as well as implies the robustness of the flow to any perturbations near the boundary of the system.

 To observe the flow we imagine an infinite strip in the $x$ direction.
 We partition the strip into 3 regions as shown in Fig. \ref{fig:Gm description}.
-The bottom region of the system (below height $\ell_1$) is completely filled with particles, while the top (above $\ell_2$ is empty).
+The bottom region of the system (below height $\ell_1$) is completely filled with particles, while the top (above $\ell_2$) is empty.
 In-between $\ell_1$ and $\ell_2$, the particle density is left arbitrary and will have no effect on the particle transport.
 This choice isolates the flow along just the bottom edge of the system, removing the equal and opposite contribution from the flow along the top edge.
+Charge distributions of this type are analogously used as a tool to calculate charge flow along an edge in the context of Floquet topological insulators.
+See, for instance, \cite{Lindner2016ChargePump}.
 In appendix \ref{appendix bulk-edge} we prove that

 where

 and

 Here, $R_B$ is a bulk transition operator, equal to $R_{cyc}$ except with periodic instead of open boundary conditions to make it translational invariant.
 The transition operators $R_B,R_{cyc}$ are used to define appropriate currents $J= -i \partial_{\theta} R_{cyc}(\theta) |_{\theta = 0}$ and similarly $J_B= -i \partial_{\theta} R_{B}(\theta) |_{\theta = 0}$.
 Above, for an operator $A$, translational invariant in $x$ and $y$ with respect to the unit cell of the dynamics and with matrix elements $A_{\alpha\beta}({\bf r},{\bf r}')$, we define $A({\bf k})_{\alpha\beta}$ as in \eqref{bulkFourier}.
 In the edge contribution, $P_{y\leq 2}$ is a projection operator on sites with $y\leq 2$.
 The above expressions are proven starting from the expression Eq. \eqref{currentformula} for the flow $F_N$ after a finite number of cycles and then taking the limit of large $N$ while maintaining $N\ll \ell_1$ and keeping $\ell_2 - \ell_1$ constant.